qrzn23/min/wip/l418/content.md

 Bou-Sada.
 December 1, 1909.
 2:30 - 4:10 p.m.

-### The Cry of the 17th Aethyr, Which is Called TAN^[TAN = ♌♉♏ = גונ = 59.
+### The Cry of the 17th Aethyr

+#### Which is Called TAN^[TAN = ♌♉♏ = גונ = 59.
 This number is a prime, representing the Yoni demanding "justice".
 This Aethyr instructs the candidate in the formula of justice, of Equilibrium.]

 Into the stone there first cometh the head of a dragon, and then the Angel Madimi. ^[See Casaubon's edition of the Sixth book of Dr. Dee's "Conversations with some Spirits."]
 She is not the mere elemental that one would suppose from the account of Casaubon.
 I enquire why her form is different.